Battle of the Coral Sea: Morning strikes

-At 07:22 one of Takagi's carrier scouts, from Shōkaku, reported U.S. ships bearing 182° (just west of due south), 163 nmi from Takagi.
+At 07:22 one of Takagi's carrier scouts, from Shōkaku, reported US ships bearing 182° (just west of due south), 163 nmi from Takagi.
 At 07:45, the scout confirmed that it had located "one carrier, one cruiser, and three destroyers".
 Another Shōkaku scout aircraft quickly confirmed the sighting.
 The Shōkaku aircraft actually sighted and misidentified the oiler Neosho and destroyer Sims, which had earlier been detailed away from the fleet to a southern rendezvous point.
-Believing that he had located the U.S. carriers, Hara, with Takagi's concurrence, immediately launched all of his available aircraft.
+Believing that he had located the US carriers, Hara, with Takagi's concurrence, immediately launched all of his available aircraft.
 A total of 78 aircraft—18 Zero fighters, 36 Aichi D3A dive bombers, and 24 torpedo aircraft—began launching from Shōkaku and Zuikaku at 08:00 and were on their way by 08:15 towards the reported sighting.
 The strike force was under overall command of Lieutenant Commander Kakuichi Takahashi, while Lieutenant Commander Shigekazu Shimazaki led its torpedo bombers.

 At 08:20, one of the Furutaka aircraft found Fletcher's carriers and immediately reported it to Inoue's headquarters at Rabaul, which passed the report on to Takagi.
 The sighting was confirmed by a Kinugasa floatplane at 08:30.
 Takagi and Hara, confused by the conflicting sighting reports they were receiving, decided to continue with the strike on the ships to their south, but turned their carriers towards the northwest to close the distance with Furutaka's reported contact.
-Takagi and Hara considered that the conflicting reports might mean that the U.S. carrier forces were operating in two separate groups.
+Takagi and Hara considered that the conflicting reports might mean that the US carrier forces were operating in two separate groups.